shadow12490/msbx5500-spring-2020/Lab1/README.md

 * review how the job market looks
 * get feet wet with python jupyter notebooks and the insanity that is the current landscape of the new hotness for the same
 * get good at talking about business analytics with people who have no idea, and also with people who have some idea
+* practice learning things on your own, together

 I want you to fork this repo, *make a copy of this file (leave this copy alone so that it can be updated!)*, and fill out the